opensource111111/tekken-8-mod-manager/README.md

     1. Place script inside the Tekken 8 game folder.

     Linux - Open terminal and type "python3" or "python".
 Drag and drop script onto the terminal and press enter.
-    Window - Left click file and Open with Python
+    Window - Right click file and Open with Python